-There are some downsides to be aware of, however: interior quality can't match the best European rivals and you can't get a seven-seat Outlander PHEV, as the space used for the third row of seats in the diesel and petrol versions is taken up by the batteries for the hybrid system.
+There are some downsides to be aware of, however: interior quality can't match the best European rivals and you can't get a seven-seat Outlander PHEV, as the space used for the third row of seats in the standard versions is taken up by the batteries for the hybrid system.
 Running costs are very impressive, however, even if it's unlikely you'll get near the claimed 148-166mpg on a regular basis.

 Expect to see around 50mpg with ease if you can charge the Mitsubishi regularly, and even more if most of your trips are within its electric range.
 Depending on the exact age of the car you're looking at, this will officially be between 28 and 33 miles.

 The Mk3 Mitsubishi Outlander was launched in 2013 as a diesel, and the PHEV (Plug-In Hybrid Electric Vehicle) version went on sale a year later, making it the first plug-in hybrid SUV to be offered to UK buyers.
 At first, it was available in GX3h and GX4h trim levels, while a GX5h version followed in 2015, a few months before a facelift that gave it a far more modern look.
 New GX4hs and GX5hs models and a special-edition Juro came out between 2016 and 2017 as part of a wider set of revisions.